CytomX Therapeutics Inc. (CTMX) Shares Down Despite Recent Market Volatility

-CytomX Therapeutics Inc. (NASDAQ: CTMX)’s stock price has decreased by -2.92 compared to its previous closing price of 2.14.
-However, the company has seen a fall of -3.37% in its stock price over the last five trading days.
+CytomX Therapeutics Inc. (NASDAQ: CTMX)’s stock price has decreased by -6.67 compared to its previous closing price of 2.10.
+Nevertheless, the company has seen a loss of -8.84% in its stock price over the last five trading days.

 Is It Worth Investing in CytomX Therapeutics Inc. (NASDAQ: CTMX) Right Now?